Kaleerein: Plot

 young independent woman who loves to play Kabaddi and does not want to be well-groomed for her future husband.
 She believes that a woman loses her natural traits after enrolling in a grooming school.
 However, her mother persistently pressurizes her to marry and shape herself into an ideal, well-groomed, upper-class wife; to fulfil her desire to see her daughter get married after constant proposal rejections.
 She believes that Meera can only be socially acceptable by changing herself by going to Soni Kudi Academy.
 However, Meera is strongly against the idea and believes that she should only marry someone who loves her the way she is.

-Vivaan is a rich business tycoon and a NRI from London.
+Vivaan is a rich business tycoon and an NRI from London.
 He comes back to India on his sister Amaya's wish and searching for his long-lost mother, Pammi Kapoor, who left them as a child.
 Although he has a hatred for his biological mother; he secretly yearns to meet her.
 Vivaan's trust issues stem from his abandonment, and he promises himself never to marry.
 Vivaan does not believe in marriage, whereas Meera believes that she wants her life partner to love and understand her imperfections.

 Meera's alliance is fixed with Sumair (Paramvir Cheema), but in a comedy of errors, she ends up meeting Vivaan at the airport.
 Their opinionated personalities clash, and they argue.
 It is later revealed that Vivaan is the landlord of Kapoor Mansion, of which the Dhingras are caretakers.
 While Vivaan and Amaya live in the same house, Meera's wedding preparations begin.
 While Vivaan believes Meera to be a gold digger, Meera hates Vivaan's egoistic personality.
 Meera secretly harbours the desire to play a qualifying kabaddi match on her wedding day.
 Vivaan initially befriends Meera to extract information about a bangle in her possession, which resembles his mother's, but they start caring for each other over time, unbeknownst to themselves.
 Sumair, who initially understands Meera's stand, is slowly revealed to be a man who has his own expectations from his wife-to-be.
 Meera complies for the sake of her family and, finding no support from her fiance, decides to groom herself.
 Vivaan and Meera, on the other hand, constantly bicker, but Vivaan ends up saving her from the sticky situations that she lands in owing to her wedding preparations.
 While Sumair is gradually shown to be a shallow-minded person, Vivaan comes across as a liberal, open-minded individual, albeit with his own imperfections.